The Legend of Sword and Fairy: CMGE era (2024–present)

 In April 2018, Softstar Entertainment announced that the Shenzhen-based game operating company China Mobile Games & Entertainment Group (CMGE) will purchase its Beijing subsidiary.
 In May, CMGE purchased 51% of Softstar Beijing at the share price of 213 million yuan.
 On August 5, 2021, CMGE purchased the remaining 49% share at the price of HK$641.84 million, thus owning the entirety of the Sword and Fairy intellectual property within Mainland China.
 In May 2023, shortly after the release of the Dreamlike World DLC and the beta testing announcement of the Sword and Fairy World (仙剑世界) open-world MMORPG, rumors started circulating around the Internet and social media that Softstar Beijing is being disbanded by CMGE and there will no longer be any more single-player games for the franchise.
 CMGE then addressed the rumors saying that there had been some "personnel adjustments" within the company, but the progress of the current development projects would not be affected.
 As of December 2024, Softstar Beijing's official website (now renamed Soft Starlight) is still operational.

 On September 11, 2024, Softstar announced that it had sold all remaining intellectual property shares of the Sword and Fairy franchise to SuperNova Overseas Limited, a Hong Kong subsidiary of CMGE, for a total of nearly NT$200 million (about 44.3 million yuan), thus making CMGE the whole owner of the franchise worldwide.
 During a Sword and Fairy World fans' gathering on December 8, Yao Zhuangxian revealed that the company is now in the process of deciding whether the next project be a remake of the first game of the franchise or a completely new instalment, stating that remaking the first game "would certainly be the easier option" but story scripts of potential new instalments have been in drafting since the beginning of the 2024.

-On December 18, an official promotional video was released for The Legend of Sword and Fairy 4 Remake, with announcement that it will be made with Unreal Engine 5 by the restructured Shanghai subsidiary UP Software (a word play of "Shanghai Softstar").
+On December 18, 2024, an official promotional video was released for The Legend of Sword and Fairy 4 Remake, with announcement that it will be made with Unreal Engine 5 by the restructured Shanghai subsidiary UP Software (a word play of "Shanghai Softstar").
+A year later on December 29, 2025, a second promotional video was released showing more details on character rendering, open world-like adventure gameplay and an Expedition 33-style turn-based combat system with quick time event mechanism for evading, parrying and countering attacks.